muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --forcefilename
-This option forces Skyscraper to use the file name (excluding extension) instead of the cached titles when generating a game list.
+This option forces Skyscraper to use the filename (excluding extension) instead of the cached titles when generating a game list.
 Consider setting this in [`config.ini`](CONFIGINI.md#forcefilenamefalse) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --forcefilename